Category: Foundations

 That sounds harsh until you realize what it removes: comparison, hierarchy, spiritual elitism.

+No one starts closer to God than anyone else.
 Christianity levels the ground before it builds anything else.

 Every other religious system, philosophical path, or self-improvement framework begins with you: your effort, your discipline, your insight, your progress.